trychlos/pwix-roles/README.md

 - or, starting with v 1.5.0, by listening to the `pr-edit-state` event:

     This event is triggered on each change, and holds a data object with the current list of directly selected roles.

+- `Roles.EditPanel.checked( tree )`

+    Parms:
+    - `tree`: the jQuery object which addresses the tree

+    Returns the list of checked roles.

+    This is a companion function for the `prEditPanel` component, and thus a client-only function.

 ## NPM peer dependencies